Hyperbolic models of transitive topologically Anosov flows in dimension three: Birkhoff sections and orbital equivalence classes.

-\begin{proof}[Proof of \ref{homeo_auxiliar}] Let $V\subset B_1$ be a collar neighbourhood of $\gamma^1$ contained in the domain of definition of the first return map $P_{B_1}$.
+\begin{proof}[Proof of Lemma \ref{homeo_auxiliar}] Let $V\subset B_1$ be a collar neighborhood of $\gamma^1$ contained in the domain of definition of the first return map $P_{B_1}$.
 Let $\mathcal{V}$ be the union of all the compact orbit segments connecting each point in $V$ with its first return to $B_1$.
-Up to shrinking the size of the neighbourhoods $W_i$ if necessary, we can assume that $W_1\subset\interior(\mathcal{V})$.
+Up to shrinking the size of the neighborhoods $W_i$ if necessary, we can assume that $W_1\subset\interior(\mathcal{V})$.